 Are Hair Loss Shampoos the Only Way to Stop Hair Loss?

-If the reason you’re losing your hair is genetics, which is the pattern baldness, you can’t rely on shampoos to work or regrow your hair.
+If the reason you’re losing your hair is genetics, you can’t rely on shampoos to work or regrow your hair.
 These shampoos also don’t work if you’ve lost your hair as a result of tight, hair-pulling hairstyles.

-So, hair loss shampoos are all the rage these days.
-We are living in stressful times.
-Stress can make you lose your hair, even if temporarily.
-Many marketers take advantage of this frustration, fear, and vulnerability of hair loss sufferers.
-In a hurry to stop your hair from falling and thinning anymore, you might fall for these claims.
-Not all of them are false, but many are.
-There are many good hair loss shampoos that are available.
+Many good hair loss shampoos are available.
 Still, it is possible that they might not work for you.
 This is because it comes down to the cause of your hair loss.
 Why it is that you’re really losing your hair.
 If it’s stress that’s making you lose your hair, a protein-rich shampoo won’t do much to help you.